District of Columbia Department of Corrections: Facilities

 The DOC operates the Central Detention Facility (D.C.
 Jail), at 1901 D Street Southeast.
 The jail opened in 1976.

 In 1985, a federal judge in the case of Campbell v.
 McGruder, a lawsuit filed against the District of Columbia for unconstitutional jail conditions, set a population cap of 1,674 inmates for the D.C.
 Jail.
 This judicially imposed cap was lifted in 2002, after seventeen years.
 In 2007, DOC administrators set the jail's population capacity at 2,164.

 The D.C.
 Jail houses only adult males.
 It holds inmates detained while awaiting trial; inmates convicted of misdemeanors; and convicted felons awaiting transfer to the Federal Bureau of Prisons.

 The Correctional Treatment Facility (CTF) at 1901 E Street SE, which the district opened in 1992, is an eight-story, medium-security facility located on 10.2 acre of land adjacent to the D.C.
 Jail.
 It consists of five separate buildings that appear like one large building.
 It is located adjacent to the D.C.
 Jail.
 It houses male prisoners, female prisoners, and juveniles charged as adults.
 (Juveniles males charged as adults formerly were housed at the D.C.
 Jail, but this practice was discontinued.)
 The CTF is operated by a private contractor, the Corrections Corporation of America, under a twenty-year contract with the District, entered into in March 1997.

 The DOC contracts with three privately owned and operated halfway houses: Extended House, Inc., Fairview and Hope Village.
 The U.S. District Court for the District of Columbia and the Superior Court of the District of Columbia sometimes use the halfway houses as an alternative to incarceration.

 Juveniles who are not charged as adults are not in DOC custody, instead going to facilities operated by the Department of Youth Rehabilitation Services.

-For fiscal year 2015, DOC reported having 939 full-time employees.
+For fiscal year 2015, DOC reported having 939 full-time employees, which had increased to 1,231 for fiscal year 2025.